 As someone who is committed to helping you get dinner on the table every night, I’m all about planning ahead, but even I know that there are times when cooking just isn’t going to happen.

-Maybe you get home later than expected, perhaps you haven’t made it to the grocery store yet, maybe you are just too tired to cook.
+Maybe you get home later than expected, perhaps you haven’t made it to the grocery store yet, or you are just too tired to cook.
 Whatever the reason, the need for a back-up is real.
-That is why stocking your freezer for the nights when cooking isn’t happening is such a game changer.
+That’s why stocking your freezer for the nights when cooking isn’t happening is such a game changer.

 Stocking Your Freezer for the Nights When Cooking Isn’t Happening

 So how do you stock your freezer for those challenging nights?
 Despite my love of cooking, I rarely have the time to cook a whole second meal, so instead I like to make extra of a meal that I am already preparing and then freeze the leftovers for another night.

 There are lots of dishes that freeze really well, making them great candidates for stocking your freezer.
 They include: